-A real estate appraisal only looks at things that are part of the house.
-Most garage storage solutions won’t qualify because you can take it with you when you move.
+A real estate appraisal only looks at things that are permanently part of the house.
+Most garage storage solutions won’t qualify because you can take them when you move.

-What is curb appeal?
-Curb appeal is anything that will make your home stand out when you compare it to other homes of similar features in your area (we call those ‘comps’).
+Curb appeal is anything that makes your home stand out when you compare it to other homes with similar features in your area.
+Those comparison homes are called ‘comps.’